bgavran/DNC/README.md

 Copy tasks are a sort of sanity check.
 They're fast to run and easy to visualize.
 The network is presented with a sequence of vectors and tasked to recall them entirely from memory, in the same order.
-During the recall phase, no inputs are presented to the network in order to ensure that the network has actually stored all the vectors in memory.
+During the recall phase, no inputs are presented to the network in order to ensure that the network has actually stored all the vectors in memory (unlike in various char-rnn networks).
 ![](./assets/rcopy_input.png)
 ![](./assets/rcopy_output.png)

 The sequences show above are sample input and output sequences from the repeat copy task.
+X axis represents time steps while Y axis represents elements of the vectors.

 With repeat copy task it is possible to test DNC's dynamic memory allocation capabilities.

 **Idea:** Make the number of memory slots lower than the total number of things DNC needs to remember.

+Then the DNC needs to learn to reuse memory locations.
+By visualizing the write weightings and read weightings, it is possible to note several things:
+* At each step, the writes are focused on a single location
+* The focus changes with each step
+* The focus on the write weightings corresponds to the focus on the read weightings
+* The focus can never change to an already written location, unless that location has been read from after that write

 ![](./assets/write_weighting.png)
 ![](./assets/read_weighting.png)

+It is further possible to analyze the internal state of DNC by plotting memory usage weightings.
+Note that the usage drops to zero after the network reads from that location.
+Also note that in this specific example the network erroneously *doesn't* update the usage of the 6th location from top; resulting in network not using that memory location for the rest of the sequence.
+Why does it happen?
+I have no idea.

 ![](./assets/usage_vectors.png)